-Snug is a wonderful place for kayaking with protected waterways; beautiful sandstone cliffs; clear water; seagrass and weed beds, and rocky reefs to glide over, with the surrounding geographical features such as Bruny Island, Tinderbox and Conningham peninsulas, and the ever-present Kunanyi (Mount Wellington) always the background.
+Snug is a wonderful place for kayaking with protected waterways; beautiful sandstone cliffs; clear water; seagrass and weed beds, and rocky reefs to glide over.
+The surrounding geographical features include Bruny Island, Tinderbox and Conningham peninsulas, and the ever-present Kunanyi (Mount Wellington) in the background.

 These are some of the sandstone cliffs near Snug Beach, which have eroded into fantastic shapes:

 The cliffs have been eroding for a long time, probably thousands of years, and the blocks of sandstone, some of them huge, have fallen into the sea and been colonised by oysters and seaweed, so they make lovely reefs to glide over on the clear water.
 They’re hard to photograph, especially when using a phone camera, which is all I take out on the kayak, but this one gives you the idea:

 Here are some spectacular clouds over Kunanyi (Mount Wellington) in the distance (more about the ship in the foreground later):

 Here’re the cliffs at Snug Bay, shaded from the morning light, with Tinderbox on the other side of North-West Bay in the background:

 This view is looking across the waters of North-West Bay to Tinderbox on the left and Bruny Island on the right:

 I had several trips out on the kayak – I’ll tell you about my favourite and most exiting trip in my next post.